ru-corporate/boo/README.md

 - No timeseries: we can access all data for each year, but not several years for each firm, even though the data is available.
 - No database: we store files as CSV, not in a database.

+## Contributors

+The package is maintained by [Evgeniy Pogrebnyak](https://github.com/epogrebnyak).

+Special thanks to [Daniil Chizhevskij](https://daniilchizhevskij.ml/) for PyPI collaboration, without his support `pip install boo` would bot be possible.